masagrator/FPSLocker-Warehouse/README.md

 ---

-DETAILS contains link to document explaining what is the issue and how to make patch yourself for any version.
+DETAILS contains link to document explaining what is the issue and how to make patch yourself for any version (It won't explain how to use IDA/Ghidra/Edizon-SE or how it was determined that those offsets are correct).

 ---